Power of Nature and Change

 This is the beauty of evolution.
 When we understand that change is the only constant there is in our lives, it makes it easier to recognize our own purpose and meaning.
 We either adapt or struggle (e.g. blaming politics & the world until our last breath).
 At times, I have been terrified of change and struggled until realizing that change brings experience to life and, in essence, brings out a hero quality we all have inside.

 This is perhaps why I find Ta Prohm so fascinating.
-Mother Earth has taught us: change & evolution is inevitable and in the future more great monuments may become covered in brush & vine as society decides to moves on.
+Mother Earth has taught us that change & evolution are inevitable.
+In the future, more great monuments may become covered in brush & vine as society decides to move on.

 The 16th verse of Laozi addresses this well:

-Understand your source and you can fulfill your destiny.
-Be tolerant among change and you can deal with all life brings your way until you are ready for the cycle to begin again.
+Understand your source, and you can fulfill your destiny.
+Be tolerant of change, and you can deal with all life brings your way until you are ready for the cycle to begin again.

-My simple take on this verse: By allowing yourself to accept change, you to return to your source (your nature) where you are able to begin to understand how your world really works.
-With this understanding, you are ready for all life can offer…thus will accept the end.
+My simple take on this verse: By allowing yourself to accept change, you return to your source (your nature), where you can begin to understand how your world really works.
+With this understanding, you are ready for all life can offer…thus, you will accept the end.

 This is a beautiful post!
 The pictures, the words.
 I love your blog.
 I hope to visit Cambodia someday.
 I am actually thinking of moving to Vietnam next year, which would make that visit a little easier!